Distributed algorithms for fractional coloring: Sparse graphs

 \section{Sparse graphs}

 The \emph{average degree} of a graph $G=(V,E)$, denoted by $\ad(G)$, is defined as the average of the degrees of the vertices of $G$ (it is equal to 0 if $V$ is empty and to $2|E|/|V|$ otherwise).
-The \emph{maximum average degree} of a graph $G$, denoted by $\mad(G)$, is the maximum of the average degrees of the subgraphs of $G$.

-The \emph{girth} of a graph $G$ is the length of a shortest cycle in $G$ (if the graph is acyclic we set its girth to $+\infty$).
-In this section we are interested in graphs of maximum average degree at most $2+\epsilon$, for some small $\epsilon>0$, and large girth.
+In this section we are interested in graphs of average degree at most $2+\epsilon$, for some small $\epsilon>0$, and with no connected component isomorphic to a short cycle (later we will need the stronger property that all cycles in the graph are large).
 We first prove that they contain a linear number of vertices that are either of degree at most 1 or belong to long chains of vertices of degree 2, and such a set can be found efficiently.
-Note that the condition that the girth is large is necessary (a disjoint union of triangles has average degree 2 but no vertex of degree 1 and no long chain of vertices of degree 2).
+Note that the condition that no connected component is isomorphic to a short cycle is necessary (a disjoint union of short cycles has average degree 2 but no vertex of degree 1 and no long chain of vertices of degree 2).

-\begin{lemma} Let $G$ be an $n$-vertex graph with girth at least $2q+2$, and $\ad(G)\le 2+\tfrac1{40q}$, for some $q\ge 1$.
+\begin{lemma} Let $G$ be an $n$-vertex graph with $\ad(G)\le 2+\tfrac1{40q}$ and without component isomorphic to a cycle of length less than $2q+2$, for some $q\ge 1$.
 Let $S$ be the set of vertices of degree at most 1 in $G$, and let $P$ be the set of vertices belonging to a path consisting of at least $2q+1$ vertices, all of degree 2 in $G$ (in particular each vertex of $P$ has degree 2 in $G$).
 Then $|S\cup P|\ge \tfrac1{40q}\, n$. \end{lemma}

 \begin{proof} Let $\epsilon=\tfrac1{40q}$.
 For $i=0,1,2$, let $V_i$ be the set of vertices of degree $i$, and let $V_3^+$ be the set of vertices of degree at least 3.
 We denote by $n_0$, $n_1$, $n_2$, and $n_3^+$ the cardinality of these four sets.
 Since $G$ has average degree at most $2+\epsilon$, we have and thus $n_3^+\le \tfrac{2+\epsilon}{1-\epsilon} \cdot n_0+\tfrac{1+\epsilon}{1-\epsilon}\cdot n_1+\tfrac{\epsilon}{1-\epsilon} \cdot n_2\le \tfrac52 \,n_0+\tfrac32\,n_1+\tfrac32\epsilon\,n_2$ (since $\epsilon\le \tfrac18$).